TsukiSky/multi-targeted-ifgsm-on-image-classification/experiment/readme.md

 - Three Layer CNN
 - Simple ViT

-More information can be found in the readme file of the respective model folders
+More information can be found in the readme file of the respective model folders.